This glossary is partly extracted from the glossary of SeisComP.

 The duration magnitude measured on the coda wave train.

-Read the SeisComP documentation of Md for the configuration.
+Read the SeisComP documentation of Md for more details and the configuration.

 M(JMA) is a magnitude similar to the Ms, but the formula is calibrated for instruments with 5 s period at local distances.
 The data set for the calibration was gained by the Japan Meteorological Agency (JMA).

 This equation is valid for local (< 2000 km) and shallow (< 80 km) earthquakes.
-For deeper earthquakes additional correction functions have to be applied (Katsumata, 1996).
+For deeper earthquakes additional correction functions have to be applied (Katsumata ).

 The moment magnitude is a magnitude scale related to the seismic moment M0 and thus to the released seismic energy.
 To obtain Mw the seismic moment is first determined, e.g. by a moment tensor inversion.
 Then the Mw is gained by the following standard relationship between seismic moment and the moment magnitude (M0 in cgs units of dyn*cm):